Nippy (Better Call Saul): Production

 The cab driver Jeff, previously portrayed by Don Harvey, was recast to Pat Healy due to a work conflict by Harvey.
 Healy originally auditioned for the role of Jeff during the production of the fourth season in March 2018, but was not hired.
 He was notified of Harvey's departure after he finished shooting his scenes for Martin Scorsese's Killers of the Flower Moon.
-Healy emphasized that the recast was not due to scheduling changes after Odenkirk's heart attack during the production of a previous episode in the sixth season, as he was cast before this incident.
+Healy emphasized that the recast was not due to scheduling changes after Odenkirk's heart attack during "Point and Shoot", as he was cast before this incident.
 Harvey later expressed disappointment in not being able to reprise the role due to scheduling conflicts, but praised Healy for making the character his own.
-AMC released several teasers to inform viewers of Jeff's recast weeks prior to the episode's airing.
-The promotional material featured clips of Healy in the role along with lines of Jeff's character from previous seasons that Healy had re-recorded in a sound booth in Los Angeles.
+In the weeks prior to the airing of the episode, AMC released several teasers informing viewers of Jeff's recast.
+The promotional material featured clips of Healy in the role along with lines of Jeff's character from previous seasons that Healy re-recorded in a sound booth in Los Angeles.

 Carol Burnett guest starred as Jeff's mother Marion.
-She was a fan of both Breaking Bad and Better Call Saul, and had appeared on The Larry Sanders Show with Odenkirk, but the two did not share any scenes in that series.
+Burnett was a fan of both Breaking Bad and Better Call Saul, while the Better Call Saul staff were also fans of hers; the actress was mentioned by Chuck McGill during the second season episode "Rebecca".
 Series creator Vince Gilligan later stated that Burnett's arrival on the set raised the morale of the cast and crew, who had all grown exhausted from the season's extended production.